unified-moderation-network/hydra/EXPECTED_PAYLOADS.md

   - status: a map containing details about the current health of the component (differs by component, to be documented more)

-    - Basalisk: "patterns" => sequence of patterns being filtered
+    - Basilisk: "patterns" => sequence of patterns being filtered

 ### Schedule message